fevinta/investment-funds-app/README.md

 1. Clone the repository.
 2. Run `composer install` to install all the dependencies.
 3. Run `npm install` to install all the dependencies.
-4. Run `npm run dev` to start the server in development mode.
+4. Run `npm run build` to start the server in development mode.
 5. Run `cp .env.example .env` to create a copy of the environment file.
 6. Run `php artisan key:generate` to generate the application key.
 7. Run `php artisan migrate` to migrate the database.